PratikMaru0/kryptonite/README.md

 ﻿# kryptonite
-# kryptonite

 Web3 app where users can send Ethers to any account in the world within seconds or minutes.
-(Currently it works only on ropsten test network)
+(Currently it only works on ropsten test network)

 Link :- https://earnest-taiyaki-352fb3.netlify.app/